doctrine/phpcr-odm-documentation/en/reference/query-builder-2.rst

-    A raw PHPCR query will allow you to select from ALL records and to hydrate a result set of mixed document classes, the PHPCR-ODM query builder requires however that you specify a single source - this is because the PHPCR query builder is not bound to the field mappings of the ODM.
+    A raw PHPCR query will allow you to select from ALL records and to hydrate a result set of mixed document classes, the PHPCR-ODM query builder requires however that you specify a single document source - this is because the PHPCR query builder is not bound to the field mappings of the ODM.

 From Single Source